basbaccarne/loading/README.md

 - ``FastLED`` is a library that allows faster, more efficient and more advanced animations
 - However, the AdaFruit NeoMatrix library allows working with the GFX library (circles, lines, rectangles, and fonts)
 - However, FestLED and NeoMatrix can be combined (see [this blogpost](https://marc.merlins.org/perso/arduino/post_2018-04-23_FastLED_NeoMatrix-library_-how-to-do-Matrices-with-FastLED-and-Adafruit_GFX.html))
+- Casing: it can be interesting to work with a [3D printed diffuser](https://www.youtube.com/watch?v=WiW9Bt38qUM)